Bus driver hailed as a hero for saving choking child’s life

 CHESTERFIELD, MO - The family of 8-year-old Allen Lovegreen is grateful for the quick actions a Parkway School District bus driver took during a recent ride home.
-Allen is a 2nd grader at Wren Hallow Elementary.
+Allen is a 2nd grader at Wren Hollow Elementary.
 He started choking on an object and needed help.

 “I couldn’t breathe,” said Allen.